LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 3.4 Header file content organization
 ---------------------------------------------------------

+.. note :: I removed the C-only header file content.
+Is there any reason we
+           need it?
+I think the only strictly C-only files we would have would be auto-generated by Shroud.

 Content **must** be organized consistently in all header files.
 The file layout described here is recommended.
 The following summary uses numbers and text to illustrate the basic structure.
 Details about individual items are contained in the guidelines after the summary.

+.. note :: Change this when we change the project namespace.

 .. code-block:: cpp